 Date of Birth:05.09.2060

-Two young men in GoGo Grasshopper uniforms just make it onboard at Vauxhall Vaults as the doors close.
+Two young men in GoGo Grasshopper uniforms just make it on board at Vauxhall Vaults as the doors close.
 Wired, all set for the day that lies ahead of them.
 They inject an unwanted energy and noise into the carriage.
-I turn away and gaze out at the river.
+I turn away and gaze out at the river as we pass along the waterfront.
 Eerily lit, yellow lights from piers and watercraft project shimmering paths on the dark choppy surface.

-I’ve barley noticed the shuttle filling up but as we approach Pierhead Towers I find myself held in place by a mass of bodies.
-We spill out and I’m swept into the elevator at the exit.
-The crowd stands with knees curved into the backs of knees.
-I brace myself and keep my place at the door edge, facing the metal, feeling the surge of bodies behind me.
-As the doors open on strata ten I pop out, most people are heading on to twelve.
+At Pierhead Towers I'm swept into the elevator at the exit.
+Packed in, we stand with knees curved into the backs of knees.
+I keep my place at the door edge, facing the metal, feeling the surge of bodies behind me.
+As the doors open on strata ten I stride out, most people heading on to twelve.
 A year or so back ten was popular but the crowd’s fickle.

-Explore the Liverpool Corporate Strata - catch up with the latest about news.
+Explore - catch up with the latest news about the Liverpool Corporate Strata

 I’m about to order my usual, when Fat Peter, hovering by my shoulder says, ‘Know what you need?
 A guavagoose shake, as good as a memory wipe or I&I therapy.
 Trust me it works.
 It’s… ’